joelkoen/PicoLimbo/docs/config/tab-list.md

 Representing the `[tab_list]` section in `server.toml`.

 Both the header and the footer supports [MiniMessage formatting](/customization/message-formatting.html) for colors and styling.
-You can use `\n` for line breaks in multi-line headers and footers.

-> [!NOTE]
-> You can fully disable the tab list by setting both the header and footer to an empty string.

 ## Header